-To celebrate the company’s 100-year anniversary they a very special limited-edition Synthesizer.
-Based on the flagship DX7IIFD the Silver Centennial edition was born in 1987.
-With golden buttons, controllers, an extra octave of keys that glow in the dark this machine is special.
+To celebrate the company’s 100-year anniversary in 1987 Yamaha released a very special limited-edition Synthesizer.
+Based on their flagship DX7IIFD the Silver Centennial edition was born.
+With gold plated buttons, controllers, and an extra octave of keys that glow in the dark this machine is truly unique.
 Only 100 of them were said to have been produced.

 Price and Availability.

-The Centennial DX cost US $4000 when new which was almost twice that of the standard DX7IIFD.
-There was a time when you could have purchased them second hand for half the original price but today you would expect to pay at least $3000 for good examples and we think that is cheap.
-In our opinion these are worth up to $10,000, and well up there with the DX1 range.
+The Centennial DX cost approx. US $5000 when new which was almost twice that of the standard DX7IIFD.
+There was a time when you could have purchased them second hand for half the original price, but today you would expect to pay anywhere between $5,000 and $10,000 for good examples and we think that is cheap.
+In our opinion these are worth up to $15,000, and well up there with the likes of the DX1 and even the Roland Jupiter 8.
 Mint examples should be expected as they were collectible from day one and should have been well looked after.
 We would not recommend purchasing one with damage or significant ware with the intention to restore as spare parts are near impossible to come by.

 Following the original DX7 were, the DX7S, DX7IID, DX7IIFD, and finally the very rare DX7C (Centennial edition).
 The Centennial was based upon Yamahas flagship DX7IIFD with an additional octave of keys.